HaoShen225/FewShotTest/README.md

 This step aims to represent structure information with the sparec code combination from the first step.
 Assume that the $j^{th}$ sensing field is $\\{(x_{j},y_{j})|x\in \Omega_{x,j},y\in \Omega_{y,j}\\}$, the local scructure code is $\tilde{\mathbf{w}}_{1,j}=[\mathbf{w}_{1,j}]$ (stack all the sparce code in the field).

 III.
 Structural Encoding
 This step aims to learn a dictionary used to encode the structures into sparce coding.
 We expect to represent each special structure in human body into a sparce vector.
 This code enables structural-level segmentation.
+We expect the sparce code to be discriminative, so a linear segmentation head is added.

 ```math
 \min_{D_2,\{\mathbf{w}_{2,j}\}}
 \sum_j \|\tilde{\mathbf{w}}_{1,j} - \mathbf{D}_2 \mathbf{w}_{2,j}\|_2^2 + \lambda_1 \|\mathbf{w}_{2,j}\|_1
 ```